 We allocated the purchase price to the tangible and identifiable intangible assets acquired and liabilities assumed based on their estimated fair values as of the acquisition date.
 The excess of the purchase price over the fair value of net tangible and identifiable intangible assets acquired was recorded as goodwill.
 Goodwill is attributed to a trained workforce and other buyer-specific value resulting from expected synergies, including long-term cost savings, which are not included in the fair values of identifiable assets.
-The purchase accounting for the CovalentWorks acquisition was finalized during the first quarter of 2019.
-The purchase price allocation and net working capital adjustment were finalized during the first quarter of 2019.
-During the quarter ended March 31, 2019, there were no adjustments to the purchase price allocation.
+The purchase accounting, purchase price allocation and net working capital adjustment for the CovalentWorks acquisition were finalized during the first quarter of 2019 and there have been no subsequent adjustments.